 Tharshiga, co-founder of ANBU is a Women’s Substance Abuse Counselor at Addiction Services for York Region where she works with pregnant and or parenting women who have suffered extensive trauma and are striving to heal themselves.
 She has facilitated trauma groups with survivors of childhood sexual abuse at the York Region Abuse Program and currently facilitating a trauma group at Black Creek Community Health Center.

 With a strong commitment for eternal learning, she continues to seek out opportunities for mental and experiential growth.
 A survivor of childhood sexual abuse herself, she believes in holistic healing.
 The body remembers trauma and she passionately seeks alternative forms of healing that incorporate the whole.
 She obtained Reiki training and aspires to continue practicing and mastering this form of cleansing and balancing of energy within the body.
 She is also a certified Acudetox Specialist with NADA that can provide Auricular acupuncture to reduce stress, anxiety, cravings and increase relaxation and cleansing.

 When Shajini Jeganmohan first heard about ANBU, she knew in an instant that she wanted to dedicate her energy to their cause.
 She first joined them as a yoga instructor to provide an opportunity for those affected by childhood sexual abuse to heal themselves.
 Since then, her role in ANBU has expanded to include videography and writing.
 Shajini is a life-long learner and strong believer in cultivating and using experiential knowledge to guide us in moving forward.
 She is currently learning Ayurveda and hopes to use this ancient healing system with yoga and meditation to help people learn how to manage their trauma and live a balanced, empowering life.
-In her free time, she loves running through the woods with her dog Jax, traveling to unknown places around the world, and blogging about her adventures.
+In her free time, she loves running through the woods with her dog Jax and traveling around the world.